-Being self-professed foodies, we're always interested in what chefs have to say—whether it's about what they whip up for a healthy weeknight meal, what kitchen tools they swear by, or what they'd never order at a restaurant.
-While we've already listed out some of our favorite food documentaries on Netflix, we had to know what films the pros find the most inspiring, fascinating, and stimulating.
-Besides, who better to weigh in on the best food documentaries of all time than actual chefs?
+As self-professed foodies, we're always interested in what chefs have to say—whether it's about what they whip up for a healthy weeknight meal, which kitchen tools they swear by, or what they'd never order at a restaurant.
+So naturally, we had to know what films the pros find the most inspiring, fascinating, and stimulating.
 From an inspiring documentary about a dedicated sushi chef to a surprisingly compelling film about soil, these recommendations did not disappoint.

-Ahead, 11 of our favorite foodies give us a peek at what's on their watch lists.
+Ahead, 11 of our favorite foodies give us a peek at what's on their watch lists, plus additional picks from the MyDomaine team.

 "Jiro Dreams Of Sushi is a source of inspiration for me.
 I have always believed that becoming a great chef is a lengthy quest, and Jiro's many years as an apprentice validated my beliefs regarding the process.
 I learn something every day I pick up my knives.
 I feel a lot of culinary students graduate thinking they're chefs.
 When I saw this movie, I was a sous chef at Le Bernardin and was blown away by the dedication, passion, and willingness to not give up and keep working on my craft.
 We chefs learn something every day, and our career is a never-ending apprenticeship," divulges chef Diego Garcia of Gloria.